-Kale has several properties that should make it a weight loss friendly food.
+Kale has several properties that make it a weight loss friendly food.

 Although there is no study directly testing the effects of kale on weight loss, it makes sense that it could be a useful addition to a weight loss diet.

-This tastes absolutely delicious and is a great, crunchy and super healthy snack.
+It tastes absolutely delicious and makes a great crunchy, super healthy snack.

 A lot of people also add kale to their smoothies in order to boost the nutritional value.

 At the end of the day, kale is definitely one of the healthiest and most nutritious foods on the planet.